 Treatment of Ingrown Toenails

 Fortunately, there are effective treatments for infected ingrown toenails.
 While some ingrown toenails can be treated at home, it is important to see your podiatrist if you think it in infected or if you have condition affecting your blood flow and circulation, such as diabetes.
-During the physical exam, the doctor will performed a thorough assessment of foot and the involved toe.
+During the physical exam, the doctor will perform a thorough assessment of foot and the involved toe.
 If the condition was caused by trauma or if the infection is severe, x-rays may be taken to assess for fracture or infection of the bone.
-Non-invasive vascular testing will be performed to ensure the blood supply to the area is functioning properly.
+Non-invasive vascular testing will be also performed to ensure the blood supply to the area is functioning properly.

 Ingrown Toenail Surgery